ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 # Definition of Metrics

+## Problem Statement - Why Three Metric Levels?

+As is mentioned in {{I-D.ietf-cats-usecases-requirements}}, the resource model that describes CATS metrics MUST be scalable, which means the implementation is within accordable cost.
+Meanwhile, it MUST also be useful, that is a CATS system should choose appropriate metric(s) for instance selection, since metrics tend to impact differently on various use cases.

 Introducing a definition of metrics requires balancing the following trade-off: if the metrics are too fine-grained, they become unscalable due to the excessive number of metrics that must be communicated through the metrics distribution protocol.
-(See {{?I-D.rcr-opsawg-operational-compute-metrics}} for a discussion of metrics distribution protocols.)
+(See {{I-D.rcr-opsawg-operational-compute-metrics}} for a discussion of metrics distribution protocols.)
 Conversely, if the metrics are too coarse-grained, they may not have sufficient information to enable proper operational decisions.

 To ensure scalability while providing sufficient detail for effective decision-making, this document provides a definition of metrics that incorporates three levels of abstraction:

 - **Level 0 (L0): Raw metrics.** These metrics are presented without abstraction, with each metric using its own unit and format as defined by the underlying resource.